zaqifathis/BIMserver-doc/Checkin.md

 # Usual way

 The usual way would be to call the checkin method on the Bimsie1ServiceInterface.
 Just look at the documentation for the method.
-Skip to
+It will return a topicId/checkinId, of which the use is explained (here)[# CheckinId / TopicId].

+Any immediate exception will be in the return message as well, just as all other calls to BIMserver.
+See [https://github.com/opensourceBIM/BIMserver/wiki/JSON-API#Exception]

 # Other way